EastEnders theme tune: Julia's Theme

 "Julia's Theme" refers to an alternative version of the usual theme, which was named after one of the show's creators, Julia Smith.
-It has been used in place of the regular theme 75 times as of 17 April 2025.
+It has been used in place of the regular theme 78 times as of 14 September 2026.
 This theme sees a change to the way an episode ends.
 Normally an episode ends with drums which are known to many as "doof doofs" or "duff duffs".
-Julia's Theme, created for gentle or romantic endings, ends an episode with a slow buildup played on piano, usually for a particularly emotional event.
+Julia's Theme, created for gentle, sad or romantic endings, ends an episode with a slow buildup played on piano, usually for a particularly emotional event.
 When "Julia's Theme" played for the first time in 1985, it was over the final moments of a gentle scene between Ian Beale (Adam Woodyatt) and his grandmother Lou Beale (Anna Wing).
 The first full-length version of the theme was heard in the 3 October 1985 episode where Michelle Fowler (Susan Tully) tells Den Watts (Leslie Grantham) that she is pregnant with his unborn baby and the pair agree to keep the child's paternity secret.

 There have been a few variations of the music used during its run, the original being used regularly from 1985 to 1987 before being used in 1992 and once in 1993, and a final time in 1996.
 An updated version of this theme was introduced in 2001 and lasted until 2006.
 The third version of this theme was introduced with minor changes in 2010 and is still used in present endings.
 A different variation was introduced in 1995 and was used until 2008 before a revamped version was used from 2009.

 Simon May's 1984 memo to the producers giving a breakdown of the various versions of the theme he had prepared refers to this as the "romantic pre-empt".
 The full version of the theme was featured on the B side of the original 1985 BBC theme tune 45 and also included on the compilation album Simon's Way the following year.